nguyenjpus/linux/_work/2025-10/2025-10-06-boot-performance-fix.markdown

 The `before_boot.svg` timeline shows the pain:

 <img src="assets/before_boot.svg" alt="Boot Timeline: Slow (23 minutes) - Firmware and Network Delays" style="width: 100%; max-width: 1400px;">

+**Pro Tip:** This SVG is highly detailed. **Right-click and select 'Open Image in New Tab'** to zoom in on the timeline and see the precise delays.

 <!-- Fallback for raw GitHub: <img src="https://raw.githubusercontent.com/nguyenjpus/linux/main/assets/before_boot.svg" alt="Boot Timeline: Slow (23 minutes) - Firmware and Network Delays" style="width: 100%; max-width: 800px;"> -->